Canning Foods – Boiling Water Bath Canning

 The art of canning started back in the early nineteenth century when Napoleon, who was looking for a way to feed his troops, offered a cash award to any inventor who could figure out a cheap method of preserving large amounts of food for the military.

-The Canner: In general, any large metal container with a tight-fitting lid will work.
+The Canner: In general, any metal container with a tight-fitting lid will work.
 The main thing you are looking for is a container that is large enough to allow the water to freely circulate around your jars.
 It should be deep enough for 2 inches of boiling water to cover and freely circulate around each jar.

 Wire Basket: A wire basket or wire rack is needed to prevent your jars from touching the bottom of the container.
 It will allow boiling water to freely circulate under the jars.

 A jar lifter or canning tongs: If your basket doesn’t allow you to easily remove your jars, a jar lifter is a must have.
 This will allow you to easily remove your jars without burning yourself in the process.